D2R-Reimagined/wiki-content/DesktopLauncher/PluginCreation.md

 ---

-# 8. Authoring Checklist
+# 9. Authoring Checklist

 1. **Manifest First**: Ensure your `plugininfo.json` is valid JSON and lists all your operation files.
 2. **modVersion**: Include a `modVersion` field in `#.#.#` format matching the mod version your plugin targets.
 This is required.
 3. **Row identification (excel)**: Use the identifier column from [Section 3](#3-row-identification-rules-per-file).
 For Row-ID files, remember the `−2` rule.
 For bulk edits, use a `"start-end"` range (e.g. `"50-100"`) to target many rows with a single operation.
 To override the default match logic, supply an object `rowIdentifier` listing `{column: expectedValue}` pairs — list at least two columns on Row-ID files or you'll get a warning.
 4. **Column names (excel)**: `column` must match a property name on the target entry (case-insensitive).
 Header names with spaces or punctuation (e.g. `Min ac`) map to PascalCase property names (e.g. `MinAc`).
 5. **Strings schema**: For `.json` files under `data/local/lng/strings`, use the flat `{ file, Key, <languageCode>: "…" }` layout from [Section 6](#6-string-json-files).
 Only listed language fields are overwritten.
+6. **Asset replacements**: To swap binary game files (sounds, icons, textures, …), declare an `assets` array in `plugininfo.json` with `{ source, target }` pairs.
+Sources must live under the plugin's `assets/` folder; targets are mod-root-relative.
+Multiple entries are supported.
+See [Section 7](#7-asset-file-replacement).
-6. **Multi-column updates**: When changing several columns on the same row, prefer a single operation with a `columns` array over many duplicated operations — it's terser and shares one `rowIdentifier`.
+7. **Multi-column updates**: When changing several columns on the same row, prefer a single operation with a `columns` array over many duplicated operations — it's terser and shares one `rowIdentifier`.
-7. **New rows**: Use `"operation": "addRow"` to append (no `rowIdentifier`) or insert at a 0-based index.
+8. **New rows**: Use `"operation": "addRow"` to append (no `rowIdentifier`) or insert at a 0-based index.
 Make sure to populate the file's identifier column(s) in the `columns` array.
-8. **Key Consistency**: Match your `parameterKey` exactly to the `key` in the manifest.
+9. **Key Consistency**: Match your `parameterKey` exactly to the `key` in the manifest.
-9. **Validation**: The launcher rejects plugins that reference unknown files, columns, or parameters; it also rejects file paths that traverse outside the plugin archive.
+10. **Validation**: The launcher rejects plugins that reference unknown files, columns, or parameters; it also rejects file paths that traverse outside the plugin archive.
 Read the error list it produces.

 Now go forth and break — I mean, *enhance* — the game responsibly. 🚀